Miguel Cabrera

 José Miguel Cabrera Torres (born April 18, 1983), nicknamed Miggy, is a Venezuelan former professional baseball first baseman, third baseman, and designated hitter who played 21 seasons in Major League Baseball (MLB) for the Florida Marlins and Detroit Tigers.
 Debuting in 2003, he was a two-time American League (AL) Most Valuable Player (MVP) award winner, a four-time AL batting champion, and a 12-time MLB All-Star.
 Although he primarily played in left and right field before 2006, he spent the majority of his major league career at first and third base.
-He claimed the 17th MLB Triple Crown in 2012, the first to do so in 45 seasons.
+He claimed the 17th MLB Triple Crown in 2012, the first to do so in 45 seasons, and remains the only player since 1968.
 Cabrera is one of three players in MLB history to have a career batting average above .300, 500 home runs, and 3,000 hits, joining Hank Aaron and Willie Mays.
 Cabrera is regarded as one of the greatest hitters of all time.

 At 16 years old, Cabrera was signed by Tigres de Aragua of the Venezuelan Winter League, where he recorded his first hit as a professional in December 1999.
 Cabrera was signed in 1999 as an amateur free agent by the Florida Marlins, and progressed through their minor league system.
-He made his MLB debut in mid-2003 at the age of 20, and contributed to the Marlins' World Series victory later that year.
-Over the next four seasons, Cabrera was a regular player for the Marlins before being traded to the Detroit Tigers before the 2008 season.
+He made his MLB debut in mid-2003 at the age of 20, and contributed to the Marlins' 2003 World Series victory later that year over the New York Yankees.
+Over the next four seasons, Cabrera was a regular player for the Marlins before being traded to the Detroit Tigers ahead of the 2008 season.